 Do you have an exciting idea for a new business but feel you lack the knowledge and experience to take the next step?
 If you are serious and committed to your business idea the Department for Enterprise is here to support and guide you in making your dream a reality.

-The Micro Business Grant Scheme has been designed to give budding entrepreneurs and small start-ups the necessary financial support, training and business acumen to get their business off the ground.
+The Micro Business Grant Scheme has been designed to give budding entrepreneurs and small start-ups the necessary training, funding and mentoring to get their business off the ground.